Aliman History, Family Crest & Coats of Arms

-Norman Conquest of England.
+Aliman is a name whose history begins in 1066 with the Norman Conquest of England.
 This Norman name was used for a person or family of German heritage.
 Further research showed the name was derived from the Anglo-Norman-French word aleman, which means German.
-CITATION[CLOSE]

 Early Origins of the Aliman family

-Another 163 words (12 lines of text) covering the years 130 and 1304 are included under the topic Early Aliman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aliman research.
+Another 82 words (6 lines of text) covering the years 130 and 1304 are included under the topic Early Aliman History in all our PDF Extended History products and printed products wherever possible.

 Aliman Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Almayne, Alman, Allman, Almand, Hallman, Allmaine, Almon, Almand, Altman, Allman, Ellman, Dalman and many more.

 Early Notables of the Aliman family (pre 1700)